 Old Fashioned Fish And Chips

 This nostalgic little shopfront has been going hard for a solid few and sports a classic, no-frills menu bound to amp you for post-beach-day feeds.
-All your favourites are here, from the classic beer-battered fish and chips to potato scallops, calamari and more.
+All your favourites are here, from the classic beer-battered fish and chips to potato scallops, calamari, and more.
 It may not be by the seaside, but Old Fashioned Fish and Chips is a favourite for a reason.

-The team at Saint Peter know their fish.
-Like, really know their fish.
+The team at Saint Peter knows their fish.
+Like, really knows their fish.
 Don’t be fooled, there may also be a bunch of (delicious) fancy wines and infused oysters on offer, but these guys have a takeaway joint just up the road called Fish Butchery.
-This gem serves up fish and chips just the way we love them—with a big battered piece of deep-sea bream alongside thickly cut chips, pickled gherkins, malt onions and yoghurt tartare sauce.
+This gem serves up fish and chips just the way we love them—with a big battered piece of deep-sea bream alongside thickly cut chips, pickled gherkins, malt onions, and yoghurt tartare sauce.
 The coolest part?
 Saint Peter head chef Josh Niland is a pioneer of sustainable fish, so you can enjoy your battered treat with a clear conscience.